fmichonneau/francoismichonneau.net/_posts/2022-08-22-arrow-dataset-creation.md

 why large datasets like the NYC taxi data is distributed as a series of Parquet files.

 In the future, I might explore how using different variables for partitioning or how the number of files in the partitions affects the performance of the queries.
+If you have other ideas of topics that you would me to explore, do not hesitate to leave a comment below.

 ## Going further